 17. Typically sell sick kittens, that are cheaper than the cost of a true pedigreed pet, leaving the new owner with the burden of ongoing veterinarian expenses.

-Often these “Breeders” tend to shift the blame on you and take no responsibility or refuse to offer any solid solution.
+Often these “Breeders” tend to shift the blame on you and take no responsibility or refuse to offer any legitimate compensation.

 While these kittens may be less expensive than purchasing from a reputable breeder, you generally also get a lot less in return.
 Kittens sold by backyard breeders usually cannot be registered or shown at cat shows since registration paperwork and pedigree information cannot be obtained, a necessary way of identify a true pedigree cat from a non pedigree cat.
 If you choose to buy from such “breeders” you are encouraging the ongoing dishonest and unethical practice of backyard breeding.